martinjrrr/Linux.dots/README.md

 |`ls -l -t` | using the flag -t will sort files by when they were last modified |
 | `ls -l -h -S -r` | using the -r flag will reverse any sort orders |

-use `ls -t | head -1` to get the newest file in the directory use `ls -t | tail -1` to get the oldest file in the directory
+use `ls -t | head -1` to get the newest file in the directory

+use `ls -t | tail -1` to get the oldest file in the directory

-Next up we are going to take a look at the make directory command
+How to use the `make` directory command

 `mkdir [OPTION] [DIRECTORY]` this is the commands syntax